February 1, 2023

 The Firstbase guide to section 179 deductions

 With tax season rapidly approaching, it’s important to be aware of the tax deductions that could help your business save money.
-Section 179 is one such case.
+Our goal is to help you get the best possible deal on your taxes so that you can save money to grow your business.

 Section 179 was created by the U.S. government to encourage small business owners to invest in themselves.
 It allows business owners to deduct the purchase price of equipment and property from their taxes at the end of the year.